SPICE: A Synergistic, Precise, Iterative, and Customizable Image Editing Workflow: Introduction

 \section{Introduction}

 Image editing is the task of changing the content of an image according to a user's requirements.
-An example is adding an apple of a specific size at a specific location on an image (\cref{fig:advantages})\footnote{Figures in this paper are provided in high resolution.
-Readers are encouraged to zoom in to examine the details.}.
-A powerful image editing tool is vital for many applications from creative design to scientific research.
-In artistic workflows, photographers modify or remove objects in an image to enhance storytelling and visual impact.
-In machine learning research, image editing has been used in video editing \cite{videoshop}, data augmentation \cite{hirota-etal-2024-resampled}, and benchmark construction \cite{wu-etal-2024-autohallusion}.
+An example is adding an apple to a specific location on an image (\cref{fig:advantages}).\footnote{All figures are provided in high resolution.
+Readers are encouraged to zoom in to examine the details.} A powerful image editing tool is vital for many applications from creative design to scientific research, including photo editing \cite{mechrez2018saliency}, video editing \cite{videoshop}, data augmentation \cite{hirota-etal-2024-resampled}, and benchmark construction \cite{wu-etal-2024-autohallusion}.

-Existing vision language models have achieved initial success on the image editing task \cite{brooks2023instructpix2pix, zhang2024magicbrush}.
-Such models usually take in an original image and user's editing prompt as the input and output the edited image.
-In addition, some methods use a binary mask to improve the editing results \cite{wang2023imagen, zhao2024ultraedit}.
-However, for advanced artistic or research purposes that require more than one editing step, existing methods are disqualified by the following limitations.
-First, pixels outside the mask often deteriorate after editing.
-Second, the user cannot specify the precise size and location of an object by the mask.
-Third, models struggle with unusual editing tasks, such as adding a backpack to a bench facing away from the viewer (\cref{fig:benchmark-results}).
-Taken together, these limitations make it extremely difficult for users to refine an image across multiple edits, as image degradation inevitably accumulates during iterative editing.
+Existing vision-language models have achieved initial success on image editing \cite{brooks2023instructpix2pix, zhang2024magicbrush}.
+Such models take in an original image and the user's editing prompt as the input and output the edited image, sometimes with a binary mask as additional input \cite{wang2023imagen, zhao2024ultraedit}.
+However, for advanced artistic purposes that require more than one editing step, existing methods are disqualified by the following limitations.
+First, pixels outside the mask deteriorate after editing.
+Second, the user cannot specify the precise size and location of an added object by the mask.
+Third, models struggle with unusual editing tasks, such as adding a backpack to a bench facing away from the viewer (\cref{fig:benchmark-results-main-text}).
+Taken together, these limitations prohibit iterative editing, as image degradation inevitably accumulates.\footnote{\url{https://www.reddit.com/r/ChatGPT/comments/1kbj71z/i_tried_the_create_the_exact_replica_of_this/}}